June 30th

 Commentary:

-Finding faults in others is the easiest task and is up for taking by one and all!
-If one falters on the smallest thing, everyone around him will soon rush to point fingers at him and offer free, generous advice as well!
+Finding faults in others is the easiest task and it is up for taking by one and all!
+If one falters on the smallest thing, everyone around him will soon rush to point fingers at him and offer free, generous advice, too!
 People have a microscopic vision when it comes to the shortcomings of others, but not even a telescopic one when it comes to themselves!
 They scrutinize others keenly to find more faults.
-However, while they themselves are in the same exact circumstance, things just seem different to them.
+However, while they are in the same exact circumstance, things just seem different to them.
 There always is a justification for their actions!
+There is always an explanation!!

-It is hard to take notice of anything close to one's eye.
-The view gets obstructed and the field of view, constricted.
+When something is too close to one's eye, it is very difficult to notice it.
+The view is obstructed and the field of view, constricted.
 Just as one can not see the dirt in his own eye, he is blind to his own follies.

-All people, to their own defects, are blind!
-Set your sight and keep your vision on yourself, with regard to mistakes.
+People are blind to their own defects!
+Set your sights high and keep an eye on yourself, with respect to your own mistakes.

 pada vigrahaH: